ndigrazia/Conversational-Architectural-AI-Chatbot/README.md

 Make sure to replace <base_path> with your actual base path.

 After setting these variables, you can use them in your scripts or configuration files for running Docker containers or other relevant processes.

+if MARKDOWN_IN_HTML=true is configured, you must generate htmls files.
+See below.

 ### Pull Docker images: